Sony RX10 versus Sony RX10 II

 The Sony Cyber-shot DSC-RX10 and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were officially introduced, respectively, in October 2013 and June 2015.
 Both the RX10 and the RX10 II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The physical size and weight of the Sony RX10 and the Sony RX10 II are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony RX10 and the Sony RX10 II.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the RX10 – represents 100 percent across all the size and weight measures).

 In this particular case, the Sony RX10 and the Sony RX10 II have exactly the same width and height, and, thus, have identically-sized bodies.
 Moreover, the two cameras also share the same weight.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.